Aid Programs

 - A student who is provided a continuation leave will be reported as withdrawn, since federal regulations do not allow for the period of study to be interrupted for more than 180 days, excluding standard periods of non-enrollment.

-Before being granted approval for withdrawal, leave of absence, or a continuation leave, all students who are federal loan recipients are advised to be counseled by the Office of Student Financial Services to discuss the consequences of their changed status on loan programs.
+Before being granted approval for withdrawal, leave of absence, or a continuation leave, all students who are federal loan recipients are advised to seek counsel from the Office of Student Financial Services to discuss the consequences of their changed status on loan programs.

 Individuals who attend programs recognized by the College as affiliated study abroad programs are subject to the following refund policy: